 Install Varnish Cache with Apache on Ubuntu 22.04

-Varnish is a reverse proxy that makes a copy of the page in the memory to serve it out when the page will be re-visited.
+This guide on the Orcacore website intends to teach you How To Install Varnish Cache with Apache on Ubuntu 22.04.
+Varnish is a reverse proxy that makes a copy of the page in memory to serve it out when the page is revisited.
 The copy will be made based on request headers like URL and Request Method.
 This is known as Full Page Cache.

 Varnish Cache ensures pages of webshops do not have to be loaded over again.
 The performance and page load will benefit a lot from Varnish Cache.
 And that is exactly what you want: a lightning-fast webshop for all your visitors.